daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 ```

 - Get the url point to the repo_name of Github, title, and the score of these stories.
-- There are many stories point to the same url.
-I only chose the one with most score.
+- There are many stories pointing to the same url.
+I only chose the one with the most score.
-- Each story only appears in one row and the score is update in that row (I guess cause there no more clarificaiton on the score matter) so I ignore creation date of the event.
+- Each story only appears in one row and the score is updated in that row (I guess, there is no more clarification on the score matter) so I ignore creation date of the event.
 - Use REGEXP_EXTRACT only the the repo_name (cut off "htpps://" )

 #### Join those two table together and create the monthly report table: